 Avant-monts franc-comtois

-Helium in Franche-Comté: characterization of a deposit with industrial implications
+Helium in Franche-Comté: characterization of an accumulation with industrial implications

 About Avant-Monts franc-comtois

-Thanks to bibliographic research data and initial field measurements, 45-8 ENERGY has been active in the area since September 2022 after obtaining an exploration license.
-Granted by the Ministry of Ecological Transition and the Ministry of Economy, Finance, and Industrial and Digital Sovereignty, the “Avant-Monts franc-comtois” license covers an area of 306 km² and concerns helium and related gases.
+Thanks to bibliographic research data and initial field measurements, 45-8 ENERGY has been active in the area since September 2022, after obtaining the exploration license.
+Granted by the Ministry of Ecological Transition and the Ministry of Economy, Finance, and Industrial and Digital Sovereignty, the “Avant-Monts franc-comtois” license covers an area of 306 km² and concerns helium and associated gases.

-58 municipalities in the Doubs department are concerned by the PER, where geological and geophysical data has been collected since summer 2023.
-This data has provided a clearer picture of the subsurface and a better understanding of its geological structure.
+58 municipalities in the Doubs department are included within the exploration license, where geological and geophysical data has been collected since summer 2023.
+This data has provided a clearer picture of the subsurface and a better understanding of its geological structures.

-In 2025, a new phase is being prepared: a medium-depth drilling campaign.
-This operation will enable 45-8 ENERGY to validate and accurately quantify the presence of helium in the area.
+From 2025, a new phase has been initiated: a medium-depth drilling campaign.
+This operation has enabled 45-8 ENERGY to validate and accurately quantify the presence of helium in the area.

-If the drilling and well tests are positive, further acquisitions could be carried out.
+If the drilling campain and well tests are positive, further acquisitions may be carried out.
 Ultimately, the aim would be to valorize helium through industrial production in the Doubs region.
-This would enable industries with significant helium requirements to be supplied locally in an environmentally responsible way.
+This would enable the growing demand to be supply with local and eco-friendly helium.

 Avant-Monts franc-comtois exploration license